 \subsection{Proof of \prettyref{thm:strongly_convex}}

 \begin{proof}[Proof of \prettyref{thm:strongly_convex}] We first consider FedAvg.
 The proof is in the same spirit as that in the non-convex case.
-The major difference is that in the strongly-convex setting, we study the iterates of $\Delta_t\triangleq \norm{\theta_t-\theta^*}$, for which we have
+The major difference is that in the strongly convex setting, we study the iterates of $\Delta_t\triangleq \norm{\theta_t-\theta^*}$, for which we have

 Let us first analyze the drift term $\iprod{\theta_{t+1}-\theta_t}{\theta_t-\theta^*}$.
 Plugging~\eqref{eq:one-round}, we get that